-Migrating a Jekyll-based site from GitHub Pages · Cloudflare Pages docs

 Migrating a Jekyll-based site from GitHub Pages

-This tutorial shows how to migrate an existing GitHub Pages site using Jekyll to Cloudflare Pages.
-Jekyll has been one of the most popular static site generators used with GitHub Pages, and migrating your GitHub Pages site to Cloudflare Pages will take a few short steps.
+In this tutorial, you will learn how to to migrate an existing GitHub Pages site using Jekyll to Cloudflare Pages.
+Jekyll is one of the most popular static site generators used with GitHub Pages, and migrating your GitHub Pages site to Cloudflare Pages will take a few short steps.

 This tutorial will guide you through: